odpi/egeria-docs/site/docs/education/tutorials/omag-server-tutorial/starting-the-omag-server-platform.md

 This calls the OMAG server platform using a REST API call.
 The response `Egeria OMAG Server Platform (release X.x)` means the curl command communicated with a running OMAG Server Platform instance.

-The OMAG Server Platform has many REST APIs.
+The OMAG server platform has many REST APIs.
 Enter **https://localhost:9443/swagger-ui/index.html** into your browser to see the list of available REST APIs.

 Broadly speaking, the OMAG Server Platform supports: